EvryRNA/my_RNAAssessment/README.md

 # my_RNAAssessment

+## Dependencies

+You can see all dependencies (tools or packages used) with their corresponding versions in the [DEPENDENCY](https://github.com/FranGASTRIN/my_RNAAssessment/blob/main/DEPENDENCY) file.

 ## Dockerfile

 **Requirement :** This Dockerfile use the image of `tensorflow/tensorflow`.
 Make sure to have this image before building an image with this Dockerfile :